What Makes the Short Inca Trail Trek So Special?

 The optimum time to hike the Short Inca Trail is from May to October.
 The weather in June, July, and August is also hot and dry.

-• The Festival of the Sun (Inti Raymi) takes place on June 24 in Cuzco—an ideal month for explorers looking for local customs towards Machu Picchu.
+• The Festival of the Sun (Inti Raymi) takes place on June 24 in Cuzco—an ideal month for explorers seeking local customs on the road to Machu Picchu.

 • Peru’s national holiday takes place on July 28.
-July is the popular season to make the Short Inca Trail and visit Machu Picchu.
-Dry weather conditions from August to September are ideal for local and foreign travel.
+July is a popular time to take the Short Inca Trail and visit Machu Picchu.
+Dry weather from August to September is ideal for local and international travel.

 • On a smaller scale, the rainy season reopens in November.
 However, excellent trekking conditions remain.